 Check XF Application Preferences

-S-parameters need to be collected for each feed that will be matched in Optenni Lab.
+When creating a simulation, users should consider two of the window's tabs.
+S-parameters must be collected for each feed that will be matched in Optenni Lab.
 This is accomplished by checking the desired Active Feed(s) in the Setup S-parameters tab.

 Export to Optenni Lab

 Optenni Lab is automatically launched and populated with data when export to Optenni Lab is chosen in XF's results browser.
-The image shows Optenni Lab with XF's S-parameters and efficiency data in the project tree on the left of the user interface.
+The image shows Optenni Lab with XF's S-parameters and efficiency data in the project tree on the left side of the user interface.
 Matching network synthesis is performed in Optenni Lab through Analyze ❯ Matching Circuit Generation.